The Great Hack: Reception

-It was nominated for an Emmy for Outstanding Documentary Or Nonfiction Special by the Academy of Television Arts & Sciences, nominated for Best Documentary by the British Academy of Film and Television Arts, and nominated for Best Writing by the International Documentary Association.
+It was nominated for an Emmy for Outstanding Documentary or Nonfiction Special by the Academy of Television Arts & Sciences, nominated for Best Documentary by the British Academy of Film and Television Arts, nominated for Best Writing by the International Documentary Association, and was shortlisted for the Academy Award for Best Documentary Feature Film.
 The film received an Outstanding Achievement in Graphic Design or Animation Award from Cinema Eye Honors.